adasegroup/GCV2021_lectures/README.md

-Lecture repository for Skoltech Geometric Computer Vision v.2021.1 (GCV 2021.1)
+Lecture repository for Skoltech Geometric Computer Vision v.2021.1 (GCV 2021.1).

+The links provided below are pointing to external resources outside this repository and may not be working at the time you access them.
+Alternatively you can simply clone the repository and access files here.

 Week | Topic | YouTube Recording | Slides | Handout